Ion#

 direct_ionization_rate#

-Total ionization rate due to collisions as a function of temperature.
+Ionization rate due to collisions as a function of temperature.

 effective_collision_strength#